bytebase/bytebase.com-old/content/docs/en/sql-review/sql-advisor.md

 </hint-block>

 1. [Configure and download as YAML](https://www.bytebase.com/sql-review-guide) for SQL review rules.
-2. Use the [Bytebase SQL Review Action](https://github.com/marketplace/actions/sql-review) in your GitHub repository.
+2. Use the [SQL Review Action](https://github.com/marketplace/actions/sql-review) in your GitHub repository.